 Our plastic surgeons performs vaginal rejuvenation at an ambulatory surgery facility, where the procedure takes approximately one to two hours under general anesthesia.
 Women are back home recovering the same afternoon.
 Our doctors begin by making an excess wedge excision of labia minorum.
 Contouring of the labia majorum can also be done if it is required.
 Once the desired youthful appearance of the labia has been achieved, our plastic surgeons will place dissolvable sutures for proper healing.
 Our body plastic surgeons understand that there is a very diverse anatomy when it comes to the female genitalia and there is not one labiaplasty technique that may be performed on every patient.
 For this reason, our specialists evaluate each patients in order to devise a personalized based upon each patient’s specific complaints and what is most bothersome to them.
 With that being said, there are certain techniques that our body specialists find to be superior to others.
 Specifically, our surgeons tend to perform more labiaplasty surgeries using the wedge technique; this is because the wedge technique addresses the anterior to posterior length of the labia minora as well as the over height.

 What is “the Barbie” Look?

-If you are researching vaginal rejuvination you may come across a term known as “the Barbie” look or the Barbie surgery.
-“The Barbie” is commonly referred to as a procedure that will involve surgically trimming both the labia minora as well as the labia majora.
-The idea is that a woman’s genitalia will appear smooth and “tucked-in” like the plastic doll Barbie.
+If you are researching vaginal rejuvenation you may come across a term known as “the Barbie” look or “the Barbie surgery.”
+“The Barbie” is a procedure that will involve surgically trimming both the labia minora as well as the labia majora.
+The idea is that a woman’s genitalia will appear smooth and “tucked-in” like those of the plastic doll Barbie.

 - Hospital and Surgical Facility Fees: depends on length of procedure